ariakit/ariakit/components/menu.md

 <div data-description>

-Access a set of commands within a menu bar or dropdown menu.
+Access a set of commands within a dropdown menu.
 This component is based on the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/menu/">WAI-ARIA Menu Pattern</a> and the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/menubutton/">WAI-ARIA Menu Button Pattern</a>.

 </div>